RapidStruct/RapidStructC3/README.md

 # RapidStructC3

 RapidStruct is a bare-bones, schema-based binary serialization format.
 Read up on the specs for more info on RapidStruct itself.
 This guide is only concerned with the usage of the C3 language library implementation.
 For more info on the standard, [go here](https://github.com/RapidStruct/).
-To start using this library, simply copy rapidstruct.c3 to your source folder.
-Below is a quick rundown of the basics.
+To start using this library, simply copy rapidstruct.c3 to your source folder.  **If you just want to see a quick example, [go here](#full-serialization-example).**  Below is a quick rundown of the basics.
 For the sake of simplicity, we will force unwrap all optionals, but you probably won't want to do that in production.

 ## Schemas

 Because RapidStruct is schema-based, you must have schema's defined.
 This is done by using an `RS_Schema`.
-A `RS_Schema` is simply a collection of types associated to tags and ultimately defines how the data will be represented when serialized.
+An `RS_Schema` is simply a collection of types associated to tags and ultimately defines how the data will be represented when serialized.
 Create a schema either on the stack or the heap, either will work.
 It just depends on you memeory needs.
 After creation, simply add fields to it:

 ~~~
 RS_Schema subnetSchema;